Diagnosing PCOS - Which Type are You?

 - Non-classic mild (chronic anovulation, normal androgens, and polycystic ovaries)

 Notice that body size and weight are NOT diagnostic indicators.
-This is important because there is a great deal of body diversity in the PCOS community, yet weight stigma and size bias exists within this population (ie. those with PCOS in larger bodies are often told to lose weight to improve symptom management).
+This is important because body diversity exists in the PCOS community, yet weight stigma and size bias exists within this population as demonstrated in recommendations to lose weight to improve PCOS management.

 What About Children and Teens?